jo/couchdb-best-practices/README.md

 You do not want to deal with the JSON encoding and want your view functions code checked into Git as *files*.
-Thats why the CouchDB Filesystem Mapping was invented. the idea is simple: Every key in the json document corresponds to a directory if the value is an object, otherwise to a file, which contents will make the value:
+Thats why the CouchDB Filesystem Mapping was invented.
+The idea is simple: every key in the json document corresponds to a directory if the value is an object, otherwise to a file, which contents will make the value: